 Understanding Veterans’ Group Life Insurance (VGLI)

 VGLI coverage amounts range from $10,000 to the maximum coverage held under the Servicemembers’ Group Life Insurance (SGLI) program, up to $500,000.
-Veterans can adjust their coverage in increments of $10,000 based on their needs.
-Unlike some other life insurance policies, VGLI does not build cash value or include investment options; it is purely a term life policy meant to provide a death benefit to beneficiaries.
+Veterans can adjust their VGLI coverage in increments of $10,000 based on their needs.
+Unlike some other life insurance policies, a VGLI policy does not build cash value or include investment options; it only comes with term life insurance benefits meant to provide a death benefit to beneficiaries.

 Cash Value and Dividend Opportunities